Locally Typical Sampling: Sampling from a Language Process

-First, the connection between probability and information content may explain why high-probability text is often dull or generic \cite{holtzman_curious_2020,eikema_is_2020}---its low information content likely makes for boring or uninformative text.
-This connection also offers a potential explanation for the rather strange behavior that, when generations fall into a repetitive loop, language models often assign increasingly higher probability to the repeated substring \cite{holtzman_curious_2020}---the substring conveys less and less information after each occurrence.
+To motivate sampling based on the locally typical set, we must first better understand the shortcomings of current decoding strategies.
+While strings generated using stochastic strategies may have lower probability according to $\model$, they often outperform those decoded using maximization-based strategies in terms of qualitative metrics.
+A number of recent works have tried to offer explanations for this phenomenon.
+Some have attributed it to a diversity--quality trade-off \cite{zhang_trading_2020,BasuRKV2021}, while others blame shortcomings of model architectures or training strategies \cite{welleck2019neural,li-etal-2020-dont}.\looseness=-1

-A further implication of this framing is the equivalence between decoding strings from a probabilistic language generator $\model$ and sampling messages from the natural language communication channel.
-If we wish to solely sample from the subset of messages that a human would typically construct, i.e., that are ``human-like,'' then we should begin by narrowing down this subset to those messages that meet at least some of the same criteria as human-generated messages.
-In this work, one such criterion we have identified is that per-word information content lies close to the expected information content of the symbol: $\information(y_t) \approx \mathbb{E}[-\log \emp(\cdot\!\mid\!\yy_{<t})]$.
+Our analysis from \cref{sec:communication} inspires an alternative explanation, motivated by information theory and psycholinguistics, for why models that perform so well (in terms of metrics such as perplexity) can still exhibit such undesirable behavior when used to generate text.
+First, the connection between probability and information content may explain why high-probability text is often dull or generic \cite{holtzman_curious_2020,eikema_is_2020}; its low information content likely makes for boring, i.e., uninformative, text.
+This connection also offers a potential explanation for the rather strange behavior that, when a string has a repetitive loop, language models often assign increasingly higher probability to the repeated substring \cite{holtzman_curious_2020}; the substring conveys less and less information after each occurrence.

-Notably, we already see motivation for this criterion in the performance of several well-known decoding strategies.
-For example, beam search is the predominant decoding strategy for machine translation models \cite{Wu2016GooglesNM,edunov-etal-2018-understanding,ng_facebook_2019}, a setting in which it (incidentally) often already enforces this criterion (see \cref{sec:psych} for elaboration).
-Yet when used in more open-ended tasks, where models typically have higher entropies, beam search can lead to low-quality text \cite{li_diversity-promoting_2016,holtzman_curious_2020,welleck2019neural}.
-As another example, Mirostat \cite{BasuRKV2021} decodes strings with a target perplexity, or equivalently, an overall target per-word information content.
-Their approach alleviates some of the short-comings of top-$k$ and nucleus sampling.
-These observations motivate a new decoding strategy in which our information-theoretic criterion is explicitly enforced, which we subsequently present.
+A further implication of this framing is the equivalence between decoding strings from a probabilistic language generator and sampling messages from the natural language communication channel.
+If we wish to solely sample from the subset of messages that a human would typically construct, i.e., that are human-like, then we should begin by narrowing down this subset to those messages that meet at least some of the same criteria as human-generated messages.
+In this work, we have identified the criterion that such messages tend to be in the locally typical set.
+This observation motivates a new decoding strategy in which our information-theoretic criterion is explicitly enforced.